 Similar to 529 plans, ABLE accounts are administered by the states and you can participate in most other states’ plans regardless of where you live.
 You may, however, get a tax benefit for participating in your state’s plan.

 What Does an ABLE Plan Allow You To Do?

 Participating in an ABLE plan allows you to save money tax-free and spend it tax-free on your child’s qualified disability-related expenses, including school tuition, housing, transportation, job training and more.

 “ABLE plans are usually of most interest to people who are older parents and worry about where money will come from and who will provide care for your child when you’re not with us anymore,” money expert Clark Howard says.

 How Do I Know if My Child Qualifies?

 To qualify for participation, your child needs to have a diagnosable disability before age 26 that is expected to last 12 consecutive months or longer.
 Your child must also be receiving Supplemental Security Income (SSI) and/or Social Security Disability (SSDI).

-Setting the bar at $15,000 for the year effectively removes the barriers that existed before.
-Previously, a disabled person risked losing out on government programs if their monthly income exceeded $700 or they had savings and other assets valued at more than $2,000.
+Setting the bar at $17,000 for the year effectively removes the barriers that existed before.
+Previously, disabled people risked losing out on government programs if their monthly income exceeded $700 or they had savings and other assets valued at more than $2,000.

 If you’ve already saved money for your child in a traditional 529 plan prior to a disability diagnosis, you can roll that money into an ABLE account if your child has a disability that manifests after they’re well into their school years — a later autism diagnosis, for example.